oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     has not been used at the redirection endpoint at the client yet.)
-  * Suppress the referrer header by adding the attribute `rel="noreferrer"` to HTML links or by applying an appropriate Referrer Policy [@!webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
+  * Suppress the referrer header by adding the attribute `rel="noreferrer"` to HTML links or by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
   * Use authorization code instead of response types causing access